|Nutritional Guidelines (per serving)|

 Preheat the oven to 425 F.

-Rinse the chicken wings under cold running water and blot them dry with paper towels.
+Pat the chicken wings dry with paper towels.

 In a large bowl, toss the chicken wings with the vegetable oil and season liberally with salt and black pepper.

 In a small bowl, whisk together the flour, chili powder, and cayenne.
 Sprinkle the flour mixture over the chicken wings and toss to coat.

 Transfer the wings, skin-side up, to two large-rimmed baking sheets and bake them for about 45 minutes, turning occasionally, until they are crisp.